Everhood

+A sequel, titled Everhood 2, released on Windows and Nintendo Switch on March 4, 2025.

 Plot

 Setting

-Everhood's world is composed by multiple separate areas, such as a carnival, a mushroom forest and a desert.
+Everhood's world is composed of multiple separate areas, such as a carnival, a mushroom forest, and a desert.
 Many of these areas are not directly connected, but can be accessed from the central Cosmic Hub through different doors, in a similar fashion to Yume Nikki.
-These areas are inhabited by a diverse cast of characters, most of them named after colors.
-This is the case of the player character itself, Red, as well as Blue Thief, Professor Orange, and the Green, Purple and Brown Mages among others.
-None of these characters has a defined gender.
+These areas are inhabited by a diverse cast of characters, many named after colors; such as the player character itself, Red, as well as Blue Thief, Professor Orange, and the Green, Purple, and Brown Mages, among others.

-It is gradually revealed that Everhood is the tattered remains of an ancient realm of Immortals.
-Its remaining inhabitants mostly don't enjoy existence, but some are trapped by their fear of oblivion.
-The player must choose what is the right thing to do - use Red's arm to kill the inhabitants, even the unwilling ones, or abandon their quest.
+It is gradually revealed that Everhood is the tattered remains of an ancient realm of immortals.
+Its remaining inhabitants mostly do not enjoy existence, being driven to insanity by countless years of boredom, but fear oblivion too much to accept death.
+The player must choose between killing them or leaving them to their immortal existence.

 Story

-At the beginning of the game, a disembodied voice directly addresses the player, asking them to "abandon their humanity and accept immortality" in order to enter the land of Everhood.
+At the beginning of the game, a disembodied voice directly addresses the player, asking them to "abandon their humanity and accept immortality" to enter the land of Everhood.
 After accepting, the player is given control over Red, a mute wooden doll who awakens after their arm is stolen by Blue Thief.
-Red's other limbs are strewn about the ground, but quickly reattach themselves, allowing Red to begin following the thief's trail out of the forest.
-They soon meet Frog, who engages in a battle serving as the game's tutorial.
-Upon completing the fight, Frog introduces save points (which take the form of street lights) before clearing the way.
+Following Blue Thief’s path, they meet Frog, who engages in a battle serving as the game's tutorial.

-Red continues forward and quickly arrives at a Nightclub.
+Red continues forward into a nightclub.
 Guards and patrons bar Red's way to a backroom where the hostile Gold Pig, who keeps Red's missing arm, awaits.
-Gold Pig throws Red into an incinerator, an almost-unwinnable battle which does not end the game if their health is fully depleted.
+Gold Pig throws Red into an incinerator, an almost-unwinnable battle.
+If Red loses, the disembodied voice offers the player an "Absolute Truth" and brings Red back.

-Upon succumbing, Red is transported to the post-mortem world, where they must survive a strange battle with mysterious figures and gnomes on a psychedelic playfield.
-Following this the voice once again speaks directly to the player and offers them an "Absolute Truth" before returning Red to the now-broken incinerator.
-These events can be skipped entirely if the player manages to survive the incinerator battle.